Spanish Harlem (song): Dalida version

+In 1961, French singer Dalida performed a version in the Italian language, with lyrics by Carlo Da Vinci, on her album Loin de moi.

 Cliff Richard versions

 Cliff Richard released his rendition on his 1962 album 32 Minutes and 17 Seconds.
 He also recorded a German version, titled "Das ist die Frage aller Fragen", with lyrics by Carl Ulrich Blecher, that was a number one hit in Germany and Austria in 1964, as well as a number one hit in Switzerland in 1965.